Java Native Interface: Implementation

 The env pointer is a structure that contains the interface to the JVM.
 It includes all of the functions necessary to interact with the JVM and to work with Java objects.
-Example JNI functions are converting native arrays to/from Java arrays, converting native strings to/from Java strings, instantiating objects, throwing exceptions, etc. Basically, anything that Java code can do can be done using JNIEnv, albeit with considerably less ease.
+Anything that Java code can do can be done using JNIEnv.
 The argument obj is a reference to the Java object inside which this native method has been declared.

 Native data types can be mapped to/from Java data types.
-For compound types such as objects, arrays and strings the native code must explicitly convert the data by calling methods in the JNIEnv.
+For compound types, such as objects, arrays and strings, the native code must explicitly convert the data by calling methods in the JNIEnv.